thomasnordquist/MQTT-Explorer/Readme.tpl.md

 </details>

-Even thoug the data is purely technical, an option to disable telemetry is planned. [#52](https://github.com/thomasnordquist/MQTT-Explorer/issues/52)
+Even though the data is purely technical, an option to disable telemetry is planned. [#52](https://github.com/thomasnordquist/MQTT-Explorer/issues/52)

 ## License

 [AGPL 3](./LICENSE)